Factsheet: Independent advocacy

 The advocate can help you if you have ‘substantial difficulty’ communicating and you:

-• find it hard to understand and retain important information
+• find it hard to understand and remember important information

-We can refer you to a Care Act Advocate if you are eligible for Council funded services.
+We can refer you to SWAN to request a Care Act Advocate, if you qualify for support from adult social care.

 Independent mental health advocates